English Spanish

 The ADA prohibits an employer from conducting any type of medical examination of an applicant at the pre-offer stage.
 After a conditional offer of employment has been given (i.e., it has been determined that the applicant is qualified for the job), the employer may require a medical exam or a psychological test only if all entering employees in that job category have the same testing requirement.
 It is lawful for employers to require medical examinations of its employees (with or without a disability), including fitness for duty exams, if there is a need to determine whether the employee continues to be able to perform the essential functions of his/her job.

-The results of all medical examinations must be kept c
+The results of all medical examinations must be kept confidential and maintained in separate medical files.

 Drug tests are not considered medical exams under the ADA and are thus permitted at any stage of the application process.
 To avoid prohibited pre-offer disclosure of disability, employers must either give drug tests after conditional offers of employment have been made, or ensure that any drug test given before a conditional offer will test strictly for the illegal use of drugs and not for drugs taken legally pursuant to medical supervision.